srid/naivete-me/README.md

 Hover or click on words to have their definitions popup ([example](https://github.com/dominiclet/obsidian-note-definitions#obsidian-note-definitions)).

 This popup mechanism can be extended for footnotes as well.
+Even for related concepts?

 ### Anchor link

 To link to any segment of the content, no matter how it is rendered.
+When the user navigates to it, highlight it to make it stand out.

 ### Quizes?